Safei-Ashraf/Custom-Template/README.md

         -   list?

-    -   Account needed? (just github or need to register for other services?)
+    -   Account needed? (just GitHub or need to register for other services?)
     -   Any special code review tools to install?
     -   Dependencies to install?
 (Extensions, ..etc.)
     -   Speceific OS dependices?
-(Windows, linux, ..) -c -
+(Windows, Linux, ..) -c -

 -   Cloning Our Codebase: